tarathep/cicd-github-action-lab/cd/lab2.md

 GitHub workflow is working on inside *.github/workflows* that contains GitHub workflows files that extension named .yaml

-## Create DEV - App Deploy workflows
+## Create DEV - Tutorial BE Deploy workflows

-On Create DEV - App Deploy workflows is working on workflows CI Dev dispatch and automate deploy to Azure WebApp.
+On Create DEV - Tutorial BE Deploy workflows is working on workflows CI Dev dispatch and automate deploy to Azure WebApp.

 <img src="../src/cd-dev-workflow.png">